 Gone are the days of businesses associating working from home with employees spending their days on the couch Netflix-ing—today, ‘going remote’ has new meaning and relevance.

-Here are just a few of the big benefits remote employees can offer:
+Here are just a few of the big benefits remote working options offer:

-- A wider talent pool that enables businesses find the best candidate for the role, no matter where they're based.
+- A wider candidate pool that enables businesses to find top talent, no matter where they're based.

 - Team members get their work done on their terms (a BIG plus for employee retention).

-- Remote employees save the company money and increase overall productivity.
+- Remote employees can save the company money and increase overall productivity.

-Whether your company is 100% remote, partly remote, or still in the process of mulling this whole remote thing over, there are plenty of ways to get the quality hires you need—even without the traditional face-to-face hiring we’re used to.
+Whether your company has gone 100% remote, partly remote, or is still in the process of mulling it over, there are plenty of ways to get the quality hires you need—even without the traditional face-to-face hiring we’re used to.

 Not sure where to start?
-This step-by-step guide will walk you through the A to Z's of remote hiring done right.
+This step-by-step guide will walk you through the A to Z's of how to hire remote employees.

-The first thing you need to know is remote work is NOT just a trend.
+The first thing you need to know is that remote work is here to stay.

 What started with a baby step toward letting employees have a little more autonomy for half a day per week has evolved into a global best practice utilized by some of the world's best employer brands.

-Here are just some of the latest stats on remote work:
+Here are just some of the latest stats on remote jobs:

-From work-from-home (WFH) policies at household names like BT and Dell to fully remote teams at major tech players like Basecamp and GitHub, the increase in companies that are now hiring remote employees is huge—now, companies of all shapes and sizes are adapting in response to world events and the demands of today's talent market.
+From work-from-home (WFH) policies at household names like BT and Dell, to fully remote teams at major tech players like Basecamp and GitHub, the increase in companies that are now hiring remote employees is huge—now, companies of all shapes and sizes are adapting in response to world events and the demands of today's talent market.

 Step 1: Define your company culture

-First thing's first, you can't find a good culture fit if you’re not sure what your culture even is.
+First things first, you can't find a good culture fit if you’re not sure what your culture actually is.